dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 ```
 ## Avoiding DbContext threading issues

 Entity Framework Core does not support multiple parallel operations being run on the same `DbContext` instance.
-Because of this it's important to always use separate `DbContext` instances for operations that execute in parallel.
+This includes both parallel execution of async queries and any explicit concurrent use from multiple threads.
+Therefore, always `await` async calls immediately, or use separate `DbContext` instances for operations that execute in parallel.

 When EF Core detects an attempt to use a `DbContext` instance concurrently, you'll see an `InvalidOperationException` with a message like this: